Gigli or Campanelle Pasta (also known as riccioli)

 Recipes with gigli or campanelle pasta.

-Although gigli pasta is served in Tuscany in typical regional recipes such as with venison ragu, it’s also a very popular pasta partner for creamy sauces and vegetable based sauces.
+Tuscans serve gigli pasta in typical regional recipes such as with venison ragu.
+However, it’s also a very popular pasta partner for creamy sauces and vegetable based sauces.
 I’ve found a lot of recipes for gigli with different leaf vegetables and speck or pancetta.
-It is also a great pasta for baked pasta recipes.
+Campanelle is also a great pasta for baked pasta recipes.

 The first recipe I have posted here for gigli pasta is a typical Tuscan recipe called ‘pasta tordellata’ a delicious combination of meat ragu, Swiss chard and ricotta.
 This recipe is a deconstructed version of a filled pasta recipe called tortelli Maremmani from the Maremma area of Tuscany.
 In ‘pasta tordellata’ the filling which is normally on the inside of the pasta is served over the pasta instead, along with a meat ragu.
 Definitely a recipe to try!